RhoneLachner/contingency-compass-app/README.md

 The scope of the app includes providing localized alerts, safety tips, and access to nearby resources.
 By focusing on real-time information and practical advice, Contingency Compass helps users make informed decisions and take appropriate actions during emergencies.

+## Future Scaling

+I plan to expand this web application into a progressive web app, and later into a separate mobile app using React Native, relying on the current backend.

 ## Technologies Used

 - **Frontend**: React, HTML, CSS, JavaScript